radecki3/StargazingV1/README.md

 This may not be the most efficient method of accomplishing this task and so, in the StargazingV2 repo, I have a second version which does the above in one Python script, without the use of SQL.

+For general use, the StargazingV2 script is best.

 FURTHER DETAILS:

 To me, the most important factors are: